 In the morning the kids find this Letter from a Leprechaun, feel free to download and print, and as the letter states, there are usually a couple things amiss in the house.

 Last year it was the green “pee”, as seen here… and you might think this weird or gross, but a to a little kid, this is hilarious!
 The Leprechaun usually mismatches their shoes or leaves some tracks and always leaves themed pencils, stickers or something of the like.

 My kids are big on crafts, so I try to incorporate something like that into the mix.
 Last year we made a piece of handprint art.

 I used my kid’s hands to make rainbows from pots of gold and their fingerprints to make clovers.
 They had a blast and I get to bring that out now every year, and I love that!
 However, coloring a picture or cutting out clovers could be just as fun.

 Being a special day, I treat the kids to Lucky Charms cereal.
 We live by an 85%/15% rule here, we strive for 85% organic and/or gluten, preservative, and artificial color free, while the other 15% we save for days like this, holidays, pizza nights, sleep overs and so on.
 I have both, just given them the cereal with green milk and have made cereal bars for breakfast, for that recipe, click here.

 An Easy Lunch

 For lunch, I ask the kids if they want Shamrock Sandwiches or Pots of Gold.

-For dinner we choose between a Ruben or Corned Beef and Cabbage, sometimes going out for the latter, and then we settle in for the night.
+For dinner we usually choose between a Reuben or Corned Beef and Cabbage, sometimes going out for dinner and sometimes eating in, and then we settle in for the night.
 However, you could have lots of fun grabbing this Irish Cookbook making tons of authentic dishes.
 You could even bring some Irish to your table with these Irish goodies!